Tuesday, September 9, 2025

 by G. Jack Urso

-The Skyline Restaurant and Terrace Lounge in the 1960s.
+The Skyline Restaurant and Terrace Lounge in the mid-1960s.

 In late 1989, I started a job in education at Hudson Correctional Facility in upstate New York.
 I spent most days going back and forth over the Rip Van Winkle Bridge in Catskill, NY, connecting the East and West sides of the banks of the Hudson River, not far from artist Fredrick Church’s historic Olana estate.
 As I crossed over from Hudson to Catskill, just past the toll booths on the right was a turn off with small hill on top of which sat a beautiful 1960s-era Mid-Century Modern building with a large sign that advertised the “Skyline Restaurant.”

-The main dining room at The Skyline Restaurant and Terrace Lounge.
+The main dining room at The Skyline Restaurant and Terrace Lounge, mid-1960s.

 Its full name, I discovered many years later, was the Skyline Restaurant and Terrace Lodge.
 The “Terrace Lodge” moniker recalls the famous Borscht Belt Catskill resort Grossinger’s Terrace Room and, indeed, the name is still used with some finer restaurants to evoke a sense of class and fine dining.